“Your son will never be able to do anything like stacking wooden blocks ever.” came the doctor’s reply.

 What is your proudest or happiest moment in raising Rainer?

 There are definitely too many to mention, and Rainer brings laughter and joy to everyone, not just the family.
 We have had strangers approaching us before to tell us how much Rainer had made their day.
 Just by asking them “how are you” and from his genuine smile, a known personality traits of WS.
 And I know I have him to accompany me whenever I am having a bad day.
 He gives me joy and comfort.

 The proudest moment for us was the time when he wanted a Yo-Yo for his birthday.
 Prior to that he only watched how it worked on YouTube.
-We eventually took him to the shop and he not only could name all the parts and names of the tricks, he could actually play the Yo-Yo which is impressive for someone who have never touched a Yo-Yo, ever.
+We eventually took him to the shop and he not only could name all the parts and names of the tricks, he could actually play the Yo-Yo which is impressive for someone who has never touched a Yo-Yo, ever.
 He was even invited on stage in school to perform!

 How has taking part in the Special Olympics helped Rainer or your family?